Skip to main content Skip to navigation Skip to footer

 rdc doctor

-This checks your environment, renet installation, context configuration, and authentication status.
+This checks your environment, renet installation, config configuration, and authentication status.
 Each check reports OK, Warning, or Error with a brief explanation.